michaeltlombardi/pentola-book/manuscript/01-core-mechanics.md

 - Action Resolution: How you determine if a character succeeds or fails at something
 - The Usage Die: Determining whether or not resources are expended
+- Time: How time is mechanized
+- Distance: How distance is abstracted

 # Action Resolution